apache/skywalking/docs/en/setup/backend/metrics-exporter.md

 }
 ```

-To active the exporter, you should add this into your `application.yml`
+To activate the exporter, you should add this into your `application.yml`
 ```yaml
 exporter:
   grpc: